-Demo on the kitchen is almost complete which means I better nail down my decor decisions.
+Demo on the kitchen is almost complete which means I better nail down my decor decisions, especially the Cambria quartz.
 So how am I going to dress up this former fast flip from the previous owners?
-Let’s dig into glam kitchen decor with final stone selects and some glammed up decor options.
+Let’s dig into glam kitchen decor with final stone selects and some glammed-up decor options.

 As previously mentioned, to keep this project moving and keep the cost from getting crazy, we’re channeling the words “surface makeover”.
 This is not a complete gut.
 The white perimeter cabinetry will remain intact, and since we’ve already replaced many of the appliances, we will only purchase a new cooktop.
 Why keep the cabinets?
 Mainly because what’s existing is virtually brand new, so there’s no justifying replacement cabinetry.
+And in case you were wondering, no, white kitchens are not out of style.
 But there’s a nagging voice in my head.
 Will the difference be noticeable?
 Yes, the busy backsplash will be removed, but is that enough of a change?

 However, there was a slight problem.
 Putting Clairidge and the super-secret slab, which became Brittanicca Warm, in the same space together might be too intense, so I started playing with other designs to tone down the shazam factor.
 Ironsbridge is here to save the day.
 Creamy, soft, and subtle.
 Ouala!

 You might be thinking, “Kyla, you’re using three different stone patterns in one room.
 That is a pretty bold design move.”
 Don’t fret.
 I’ve got this completely under control.
 If the end result looks like what’s in my head, it’s gonna be lit.